rish-c/lorawan-stack-docs/doc/content/getting-started/installation/configuration/_index.md

 {{< readfile path="/content/getting-started/installation/configuration/docker-compose-enterprise.yml" from=39 to=83 >}}
 {{< /highlight >}}

-> NOTE: If using managed databased, the `environment` ports need to be changed to the ports of the managed databases.
+> NOTE: If using managed databases, the `environment` ports need to be changed to the ports of the managed databases.

 ## Configure {{% tts %}}